ovace/art/startup-publish.md

 - [Hewlett Foundation OER](http://www.hewlett.org/programs/education/open-educational-resources).
 No individuals, unlikely to grant spontaneous requests, priority to charity.
 - edCrunch [philanthropy](http://edcrunch.org/show-me-the-money/foundations-and-philanthropy/) and [investors](http://edcrunch.org/show-me-the-money/accelerators-and-investors).
 - [MacArthur foundation](http://www.macfound.org/programs/fellows/strategy/).
 Any domain, but someone must nominate you, and you must already be already a genius on your domain.
 US residents / citizens only.
+- [Michael & Susan Dell Foundation](http://www.msdf.org/).
+Education is one of it's focuses.
+No individuals.

 - [Bauer media 100M in Europe](http://techcrunch.com/2014/08/04/bauer-venture-partners).
 Not exclusive for publishing, but that will probably be one of their focuses so they can buy back new tech.